Dhanavathrajeshgithub/Delta-demo/README.md

 # Delta-demo
-This a Demo for git and github
+This a Demo for git and github.